Melvin Rees: Investigation and manhunt

 An anonymous source—later identified as Glenn Moser of Norfolk, Virginia—sent a letter to the Fredericksburg authorities, suggesting that they look into Rees.
 Moser explained that he and Rees often engaged in heady philosophical conversations, one of which had been about whether murder could be considered acceptable.
 Rees, under the influence of benzedrine, confided to Moser that he considered murder to just be another part of the "human experience" that he eagerly wanted to take part in.
 "You can't say it's wrong to kill," Rees reportedly told Moser.
 "Only individual standards make it right or wrong."

 The discussion took place the day before the Jacksons disappeared.
 Upon hearing of their murders months later, Moser suspected Rees of killing the family.
 Moser confronted Rees about the murders.
 While Rees did not confess to the killings, he also didn't deny responsibility and became evasive.
 In his anonymous letter, Moser also voiced his suspicion of Rees in Margaret Harold's murder in 1957, as the two men were working in the Annapolis area as salesmen at the time.

 Authorities decided to follow the lead and question Rees, only to find that he had moved out of his house and left no forwarding address.
 They also searched for Rees at the jazz clubs where he was known to have performed, but were still unable to locate him.
 Upon running a background check, police discovered that he had attended the University of Maryland and dated Wanda Tipton, their person of interest in the Margaret Harold investigation.
-Upon further questioning, Tipton admitting to having a relationship with Rees, but broke it off after Rees claimed to be married.
+Upon further questioning, Tipton admitted to having a relationship with Rees, but broke it off after Rees claimed to be married.

 Arrest and death

-The writer of the anonymous letter personally came forward in 1960 to tell authorities that Rees had contacted him and was currently employed at a music store in West Memphis, Arkansas.
-Rees was ultimately arrested and after searching his home police found notes describing the Jackson family's murders.
+Moser came forward in 1960 to tell authorities that Rees had contacted him and was currently employed at a music store in West Memphis, Arkansas.
+Rees was ultimately arrested, and after searching his home police found notes describing the Jackson family's murders.
 The man who witnessed Margaret Harold's killing confirmed that Rees was indeed the man he saw kill Harold.

 Rees was convicted by the state of Maryland of Harold's murder and sentenced to life in prison.
-In 1961, he was convicted in federal court of the interstate kidnapping and murder of Mildred Ann Jackson under the Federal Kidnapping Act and sentenced to life in prison.
+In 1961, he was convicted in a federal court of the interstate kidnapping and murder of Mildred Ann Jackson under the Federal Kidnapping Act and sentenced to life in prison.
 Virginia added a death sentence for the other four murders.
-However, Rees was never executed due to his mental capacity to assist in his own defense.
+However, Rees was never executed due to his mental incapacity to assist in his own defense.
 His sentence was eventually reduced to life in prison in 1972.
 Melvin Rees died in federal custody at MCFP Springfield in Missouri in 1995.

 Investigators also suspected that Rees was responsible for four homicides in the area around the University of Maryland.
 Teenagers Mary Shomette, Michael Ann ("Mikie") Ryan, Mary Fellers, and Shelby Venable were all found raped and killed in separate incidents.
 Rees was never charged in any of those four murders.